andrewstevenson/sqoop-service/README.md

 3. We have a central point for organisations to get and overview of the sqoop import/exports.
 Compliance and legal like this.
 4. Each time a source database server or database is registered we can setup jobs and set smart defaults.
 For example choose the correct connectors if available, set compression, use avro or parquet rather than text.
 5. Stop none supported configurations such Avro with direct mode.
 So use text with Lzop compression instead.
+6. We can hook into Cloudera's Kite SDK to handle schema evolution.

 ##JobMetaStorage